Family of 8, including 5 children, found shot to death in a southwest Utah home, officials say - Local News 8

 Officials have not said when the deaths occurred or what led to the shootings.
 They also did not specify the relationship between the family members.

-Officials also did not say or who requested the welfare check or when and it’s unclear what prompted the call.
+Officials also did not say who requested the welfare check or when, and it’s unclear what prompted the call.

 Dotson noted it will take time to determine what happened inside the home.
 Investigators from Iron County, Enoch City and Cedar City are working together to find answers, he said.